bossrodtv/cli/README.md

 # @bossrodtv/create-app

-Ready made CLI for creating a new app with typescript, eslint, prettier and commitlint.
+Ready made CLI for creating a new app with typescript, eslint, prettier, commitlint and changeset.

 | List of app supported    |
 | :----------------------- |